Kaedrin/warhammer-mod-manager/README.md

 # New Mod Manager for Total War
 The new mod manager for Total War is a rework of the Rome 2 mod manager by MitchTWC.
 Featuring new file parsing, conflict resolution, data file assessment, profile management, and other rewrites this tool is on it's way to be being rewritten from the ground up in a 2.0 version which will feature Steam integration.

+## Changes and Bug Fixes for v1.8.9:

+v1.8.9 is fix to the sorting and profile problems with the mod manager.

+1. Profiles should be cleaned up and fixed
+2. Conflicts shouldn't show up when using bypass conflicts option
+3. Launch game only complains when you use descending sort or a sort on one of the other columns and lets you cancel.
+4. Whole thing shouldn't be annoying and should preserve everything.
+5. Activating a profile should bubble everything to the top finally.
+6. Sorting alpha with a profile won't screw a profile up.
+7. Refreshing when you have a blank in the profile name box will clear the mods from the top and do a full alpha sort of the list and put it back into a "pristine state"
+8. Switching between bypass conflict options will no longer break the titles in the list
+9. Switching between use last profile options will no break the list sorting

 ## Changes and Bug Fixes for v1.8.7:

-v1.8.7 is a minor update to show out of date mods for the new "The Hunter and the Beast" patch while I'm wrapping up the v1.9 update.
-I'll do a major cleanup of the readme and add a lot more FAQ/instructions with the v1.9 update.

 1. Out of date mods are now flagged correctly for the 17th of April, 2019 *except* for mods which are not on steam (local mods will stay white as I have no way to know if they are updated or not)
 2. The number of movie mods active will now show up above the Refresh button when the number is higher than zero
 3. An additional column has been added to the grid showing the mod type.
 If you scroll to the right you will see the Mod Type and the Author columns.
 The Mod Type is useful for tracking down Movie mods, since those are currently loaded up all the time with KMM until the 1.9 udpate.
 The only way to remove them before the 1.9 update is the unsubscribe to the mod and make sure the file doesn't show up in KMM.
 4. A warning has been added when you try to launch and the grid is not sorted by the File Name column in Alphabetical order.

+## Known Issue - Napoleon will not work at this time as it doesn't not support the new Content folder scheme and I need to set the manager up to support it strictly from Data.
+I will add this to a future version.

 ## Changes and Bug Fixes for v1.8.6:

-v1.8.6 is a minor update to show out of date mods for the new "The Prophet and the Warlock" patch while I'm wrapping up the v1.9 update.
+Changes and Bug Fixes for v1.8.6: v1.8.6 is a minor update to show out of date mods for the new "The Prophet and the Warlock" patch while I'm wrapping up the v1.9 update.
 I'll do a major cleanup of the readme and add a lot more FAQ/instructions soon.
-1. Out of date mods are now flagged correctly for the 17th of April, 2019 *except* for mods which are not on steam (local mods will stay white as I have no way to know if they are updated or not)
+Out of date mods are now flagged correctly for the 17th of April, 2019 except for mods which are not on steam (local mods will stay white as I have no way to know if they are updated or not)
-2. Removed the capability to handle moving around game installs as this was leading the DLC missing issue for some users.
+Removed the capability to handle moving around game installs as this was leading the DLC missing issue for some users.
 Will revisit this again in v1.9.
 For now, you can use the "Option - Detect Game Installations" to update pathing or manually delete the GameData.xml from the "Kaedrin Mod Manager" folder in your Roaming Application Data (%appdata% in File Explorer).
-3. File loading has been rewritten to handle the DLC missing for some users with more changes.
+File loading has been rewritten to handle the DLC missing for some users with more changes.

-## Known Issue - Napoleon will not work at this time as it doesn't not support the new Content folder scheme and I need to set the manager up to support it strictly from Data.
-I will add this to a future version.

 ## Changes and Bug Fixes for v1.8.2: